rhyme-music-app/rhyme-backend/docs/API.md

     Removes a playlist from the user's favorite list.

+    The specified user must be the currently-authenticated user.

      - Empty payload.
      - Empty response on success.

 9. **GET AUTH /api/users/{user_id}/favorite/songs**

     Retrieves a list of this user's favorite songs.

+    The specified user must be the currently-authenticated user.

      - Empty payload.
      - Response on success: